ArthSrivastava/ArthSrivastava/README.md

 </p>
 <div size='20px'><h3> Hi!
 My name is Arth Srivastava.
-I am a music enthusiast with a passion for peaceful melodies, and a programmer at heart who loves creating and building innovative solutions. :smile:</h3>
+I am a music enthusiast with a passion for peaceful melodies, and a programmer at heart who loves creating and building innovative solutions.
+I have a special love for backend engineering. :smile:</h3>
 </div>

 <h2> About Me <img src = "https://raw.githubusercontent.com/rahulbanerjee26/githubProfileReadmeGenerator/main/gifs/eatSleepCodeRepeat.gif" width = 80px height='80px'></h2>